tinacms/tinacms/.changeset/three-owls-melt.md

 })
 ```

-To get the old behaver set referenceDepth to `1`.
+To get the old behavior set referenceDepth to `1`.

 ```ts
 const schema = defineSchema({